chananel2023/synagogue/README.md

 ## 🎯 About

-The **בית הכנסת בית ישראל Management System** is a modern, full-stack web application designed to digitize and streamline synagogue operations.
+The **Beth Israel Synagogue Management System** is a modern, full-stack web application designed to digitize and streamline synagogue operations.
 Built with community needs in mind, it provides comprehensive tools for managing religious services, community members, and administrative tasks.

 ### 🌟 Why This Project?